GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     determined by the worker pod's host name, which includes an ordinal (integer 1 to n) uniquely identifying the pod in the replica set.
 The ordinal is available because the podspec uses the StatefulSet pod type.

-## Load testing your IoT application
+## Load-testing your IoT application

-Load testing your IoT application requires software development in Python.
+Load-testing your IoT application requires software development in Python.

 The Python code will simulate the "over-the-network" behavior of your device population.
 This allows you to evaluate the performance, scalability, and cost of your IoT application's backend services accessed over an IPv4/IPv6 network.

 ### Planning

 * Understand the questions you want to answer with a load test.

 * Decide the device behaviors you want to simulate.
 It's easiest to start with a relatively simple behavior, where it's easy to build/process the payloads sent over the network.

 * Decide how you will evaluate success and failure of the device behaviors.
 These translate into Locust events you need to place in the Python code in `locustfile.py`.
 The easiest cases are when there is a request/response, where the response (or timeout) would indicate when a failure occurs.

 * Understand the data you need to evalaute the results.
 Long tests with many devices can create very large amounts of data to collect and analyze.
 In cases where harvesting data is impractical, monitoring capabilities built into the GCP console can be used.

 ### Code repository

 You can duplicate LTK into your own git repository.
-This way you can push changes, create branches, and control access.
+This way, you can push changes, create branches, and control access.
 Forking Google's community tutorials is not recommended for custom development work.

-To duplicate LTK into your own Github repository:
+To duplicate LTK into your own Github repository, do the following:

-1. Perform the steps under "Clone the `community` repository" above
+1. Perform the steps under "Clone the `community` repository" earlier in this document.

-2. Move or copy the LTK directory to a new location outside of `community/tutorials`
+2. Move or copy the LTK directory to a new location outside of `community/tutorials`:

     ```
     cd community/tutorials
     mv load-testing-iot-using-gcp-and-locust ~/my-ltk
     ```

-3. Initialize the LTK directory as a repository
+3. Initialize the LTK directory as a repository:

     ```
     cd ~/my-ltk
     git init
     ```

-4. Go to Github and create a repository in your Github account
+4. Go to GitHub and create a repository in your GitHub account.

-5. Make your new repository the origin
+5. Make your new repository the origin:

     ```
     git remote add origin https://github.com/<your Github userId>/<your Github repo name>.git (HTTPS)